Students must be three years old by September 1st of the school year

 Where and when do the children attend preschool?

-- There are three Head Start centers in Jackson and Williamson counties:
+There are four Head Start centers in Jackson and Williamson counties:

 What happens in preschool classes?